 If you’re considering renting versus owning in San Francisco, here are a few things you might want to think about before making a commitment in either direction:

 - There are many free rent versus buy calculators online that you can use to plug in your own financial figures.
 This will give you a more precise idea of what is most fiscally feasible for your individual situation.

 - If you plan to stay in your home for less than five years, it may be better to rent given that a longer residential term equates to fees being spread out over a longer time period, making this decision a better one in that case.

 - What is your tax picture?
 Given that property taxes and mortgage costs are significant – but at the same time deductible – depending on your financial picture this can certainly impact your decision as to whether you want to buy or rent.

 - How much are you prepared to spend on maintenance and fees related to homeownership?
 If you’re a renter and your toilet overflows, you call your landlord.
 When you own, you are your own landlord, meaning you’d better get out that plunger.
 This is entirely your call.

-Still trying to decide between renting and buying in the San Francisco Bay Area?
+Still, trying to decide between renting and buying in San Francisco?
 I’m happy to help you come to a decision that’s right for the needs of you and your loved ones.
 Don’t hesitate to get in touch!